klinger.bib

 author = {Amelie W\"uhrl and Roman Klinger},

-title = {Claim Detection in Biomedical Twitter Posts as a Prerequisite for Fact-Checking},
+title = {Claim Detection in Biomedical Twitter Posts as a

 year = {2021},

-booktitle = {Proceedings of the BioCreative VII Challenge Evaluation Workshop},
+booktitle = {Proceedings of the BioCreative VII Challenge

 url = {https://biocreative.bioinformatics.udel.edu/media/store/files/2021/Posters_pos_1_BC7_Wuehrl.pdf},

-internaltype = {conf}
+internaltype = {conferenceproc},

 }